 We promote independence and quality of life for disabled people throughout their lives through the application of our specialist knowledge and the delivery of our broad range of flexible services.
 We also campaign with disabled people on common areas of concern.
 We undertake voluntary fundraising activities to enable us to continue to achieve these objectives and activities and add value to the services we deliver.

-The Trustees have commenced a review of the Strategic Plan in May 2021, focussing on the values, purpose, and vision for Capability Scotland and this will be further developed over the course of the year.
-We have strengthened our Board and Committees through the recruitment of new Trustees and launched a governance overhaul to bring our standards of governance in line with best practice.
+We have strengthened our Board and Committees through the recruitment of new Trustees and completed a review of our governance arrangements to bring our standards of governance in line with best practice.